Arunvenkat0/param/app_storefront_richUI/cartridge/js/README.md

 The modules are then bundled into a single file using [Browserify](http://browserify.org/).

 To use browserify, run `gulp js` on the command line.
-See the [contributing guide](https://bitbucket.org/demandware/sitegenesis/src/1b69dfe0af175b1690a21b15fc16a40aa345775c/CONTRIBUTING.md?at=master).
+See the contributing guide in `CONTRIBUTING.md`.

 ## Authoring
 All codes are written in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode).